ankithsavio/ankithsavio.github.io/_projects/4_project.md

     The results of the applications of various transformations.
 </div>

 The code is made available for both the 2D and 3D approach.
 It is important to note that the solution is very deterministic to the data used and therefore cannot be used for any other data out-of-the-box.
-However, I believe it is still valuable to learn the techniques of applications of image processing techniques to acheive segmentation.
+However, I believe it is still valuable to learn the techniques of applications of image processing techniques to acheive segmentation and similar approach can be used for other types of MRI images.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">